Ten natural ways to protect your chihuahua from fleas

 # 6 Bath regularly

 The cheapest and easiest way to deter fleas is to make sure your dog is clean, and bathing regularly will also encourage fleas to drop out if they have made their way onto your dog.
 Give your pup regular baths and make their fur a less attractive home for blood-sucking beasts.
 Any soap will kill fleas, but using a neem oil soap will give your chihuahua an extra edge over the little blighters.
 When you bath your chi, put a ring of soap around his neck before you start to stop the fleas from escaping by running into head fur.
+Don’t use neem oil on a dog you are trying to breed from as it acts as a contraceptive.

 # 7 Season dog food with garlic or herbal mix like ‘Billy No Mates’